garrettgsb/tiny-journal/README.md

 Then, we will create the connection between MongoDB and Express.
 When an HTTP request is made, instead of looking up and modifying an in-memory object, our code will make calls to the Mongo database.

+## Tags

+This repository uses tags to show the app in different states of development.
+This README will call out the points for a **CONTEXT SWITCH**, telling you which tag to check out and when.
+To see the app in each state, type `git checkout tag-name`, where `tag-name` is the name of one of the tags below:

+* `volatile-memory` - Before introducing Mongo at all-- Tiny Journal works, but it does not persist data at all.
+When the server stops, everything resets.
+* `seed-examples` - Seed files demonstrating a basic Mongo insert using Promises (`seedDb-promises.js`), callbacks (`seedDb-callbacks.js`), and async/await (`seedDb-async-await.js`).
+* `mongo-with-express` - The whole Express server rebuilt to use Mongo to store data, instead of a silly in-memory object.
+* `mongo-helpers` - A demonstration of how one might DRY out their database code and/or make it more readable by abstracting the calls to Mongo out to helper functions.

+To see the code changes made between two tags, use `git diff tag1 tag2`.

 ## Setup

 Install the node modules using the package manager of your choice.
 All of the packages necessary are in the `package.json` from the start, so you should only need to do this once: